-Pleasantly sweet, with warm apple slices, golden brown oats and plenty of cinnamon and spices, this homemade sugarless apple crisp is a healthy, delicious dessert.
+Pleasantly sweet, with warm apple slices, golden brown oats and plenty of cinnamon and spices, this homemade sugar free apple crisp recipe is a healthy, delicious dessert.
 Bake up a dish tonight!

-When people think of sugarless desserts, they often imagine someone who is health conscious.
+When people think of sugar free desserts, they often imagine someone who is health conscious.
 Perhaps a person who wants to trim their waistline.
 Or who has decided to opt for some type of sugar substitute because they heard sugar wasn’t healthy for them.

 But for us, baking sugar-free desserts is a lifestyle.
 It has been since I was little.
 Sugar bothers many of my family member’s bodies in ways that most people don’t understand.
-Many of the desserts we make are sweetened with fruit, fruit juice, agave or sometimes fructose.
-We typically select sweeteners that have a low glycemic index.
+Many of the desserts we make are sweetened with fruit, fruit juice or agave.
+We typically select sweeteners that have a low glycemic index or are natural.

 What is a Low Glycemic Index?